 Renting a car can be a great way to get around during a visit to Mexico.
-There are a few things you should be aware of if you're planning to rent a car during your stay in Mexico.
-The majority of people who rent a car in Mexico find it to be an enjoyable experience that allows them to explore the area they're visiting on their own timeline without having to wait for buses or rely on others to get them where they need to go, There are a few precautions you can take to help ensure that your car rental and driving in Mexico experience is hassle-free.
+There are a few things you should be aware of if you're planning to rent a car during your stay, however.
+The vast majority of people who rent a car in Mexico find it to be an enjoyable experience that allows them to explore the area they're visiting on their own timeline without having to wait for buses or rely on others to get them where they need to go.
+There are a few precautions you can take to help ensure that your car rental and your experience of driving in Mexico is hassle-free.
 Read on for what you should know about renting a car in Mexico.

 Car Rental Companies

-There is a wide array of car rental companies in Mexico, some of them are part of international chains that you may be familiar with, such as Hertz or Thrifty.
+There is a wide selection of car rental companies in Mexico, some of them are part of international chains that you may be familiar with, such as Hertz or Thrifty.
 You may feel safer renting from one of these companies, but national car rental companies may offer more competitive rates, and the international companies are usually franchises in Mexico and may not actually offer better service than the local agencies, so it's a good idea to check reviews online to get an idea of experiences others have had.

 If you make your car rental reservation online, print out all the details and present your printed document at the rental company when you go to pick up your car to be sure they honor the original agreement, and don't try to charge you a higher rate.
 Be aware that prices quoted in dollars will be converted to pesos for payment, and most likely not at a favorable rate, so it's best to get your rate quoted in Mexican pesos.